 Munlochy PWS is a private, operational weather site uploading live weather data from three automatic digital weather station.
 Along with manual instruments the station is located adjacent to the ‘Old Mill’ in the centre of Munlochy Village on the Moray Firth Coast in the North of Scotland.

-The manual instruments which include a 5” traditional copper rain gauge, a max/min thermometer, a hygrometer and a precision aneroid barometer are used for checking and educational purposes.
+The manual instruments which include a 5” traditional copper rain gauge, max/min thermometers, a hygrometer and a precision aneroid barometer are used for checking and educational purposes.
 In addition, there are three ground temperature probes inserted below a grass surface at 100mm, 300mm and 1000mm.
 These probes are electronic and connected to three data loggers.
-There are also three sky cams set at 90° (East), 0° (North) and 270° (West) for remote viewing and recording conditions through rapid fire to to our Main computer network.
-Our automatic weather stations include the WMR300 Professional, Netatmo remote and the Bloomsky all reporting; temperature, dew point, humidity, pressure, wind direction, wind speed, gusts, rain rate.
+There are also fiver sky cams set at 90° (East), 0° (North), 270° (West), 180° (South) and 360°h x 180°v for remote viewing and recording conditions through rapid fire to our Main computer network and servers.
+Our automatic weather stations include the DAVIS VANTAGE PRO PLUS, WEATHERFLOW TEMPEST WEATHER SYSTEM, ECOWITT HP2553 + GW1000, NETATMO SMART WEATHER SYSTEM and the BLOOMSKY SKY2 = STORM all reporting, temperature, dew point, humidity, pressure, wind direction, wind speed, gusts, rain rate.
 We also have the Blake Larsen Sun recorder and a snow depth laser.

 Although every care has been taken in preparing accurate local weather condition information, please do not rely on this information and no guarantees of accuracy are given.